 Style Recipe

-- Base: Long wood board or two shorter ones overlapped.
+- Base: One long wood board, or two shorter ones overlapped.

 - Greenery: Olive branches, rosemary sprigs, or thyme tucked along the edges.